 Sweden’s capital, Stockholm is made up of 14 islands which are connected by more than 50 bridges across the Baltic Sea.
 The Old Town, Gamla Stan is one of the largest and best preserved medieval city centres in Europe and dates back to 1252, when Stockholm was founded.
-We visited Stockholm in January and while the weather was crisp, we were blessed with blue skies which made sightseeing around this stunning city in winter much easier!
+We visited Stockholm in winter (January) and while the weather was crisp, we were blessed with blue skies which made sightseeing around this stunning city in winter much easier!
 Stockholm in winter is beautiful, the streets are empty and are decorated for the festive season and it feels like you have the place almost completely to yourself.
 We loved exploring the narrow, winding cobblestoned streets, admiring the ochre-coloured buildings and Royal Palace, experiencing fika and dining on Swedish meatballs for the first time.
 Wandering around Gamla Stan feels like you’ve stepped into the books of a fairytale…

 We travelled by train from Copenhagen to Stockholm which took around five hours and cost $50 (AUD) each.
 We booked our tickets through GoEuro and I believe the further you book in advance the cheaper the fare!
 I find train travel to be one of the most relaxing ways to travel as you can sit back in comfort and watch the world pass by.

 The train was clean, comfortable, warm and there was plenty of room to store our suitcases as well as backpacks and coats.
 We purchased food from the train station before we boarded the train and I’m glad we did as the food looked fairly average, although the hot chocolate was good and reasonably priced.
 In addition, the train had free Wi-Fi which worked perfectly the whole journey!
 We would definitely recommend travelling on the train system in Scandinavia.